pzerger/cheatsheets/Markdown_Cheatsheet.md

 Here's an image, and if hover over with your mouse, you see the title text):

-Inline-style, which points directly to image and includes alt text:
+There is **Inline-style**, which points directly to image and includes alt text:

 ![alt text](https://raw.githubusercontent.com/pzerger/cheatsheets/master/azure.png "Alternate Title Text 1")

-Reference-style, where I can refer to an image aliased elsewhere in the markdown:
+Then, there is **Reference-style**, where I can refer to an image aliased elsewhere in the markdown:

 ![alt text][myalias]